 Selection of Appropriate Protocols

 In general, obtain the tissue sample from a specimen that was captured alive and take the necessary precautions to avoid contamination and degradation of the sample.
 These precautions are discussed in each of the specific sampling SOPs in this compendium.
 These SOPs cover sampling of Shellfish Tissue (FS 6100) and Finfish Tissue (FS 6200).
-The SOPs for shellfish and finfish were adapted from EPA 1995 and DER 1984 references.
+The SOPs for shellfish and finfish were adapted from Bigler et al, 2000 (Guidance For Assessing Chemical Contaminant Data For Use In Fish Advisories, EPA 823-B-00-007; reference provided for informational purposes only).

-Study design and the choice of the other parameters mentioned above in section 1.4, although important, are not further discussed in this compendium, but are established as a part of the Data Quality Objectives (DQOs) by the program area that oversees the collection of tissue data.
-The choice of protocols is also dictated by the nature of the monitoring program, i.e., if for screening studies or for intensive studies (EPA 1995).
+Study design and the choice of the other parameters mentioned above in section 1.4, although important, are not further discussed in this compendium but are established as a part of the Data Quality Objectives (DQOs) by the program area that oversees the collection of tissue data.
+The choice of protocols is also dictated by the nature of the monitoring program, i.e., if for screening studies or for intensive studies (Bigler et al, 2000).
 The procedures - described in FS 6100 and FS 6200 - are comprehensive enough to satisfy the needs of the current monitoring programs requiring tissue analysis in Florida.

-NOTE: In general, a 20 g sample is required for the analysis of metals (including Hg) and a 200 g sample is required for the analysis of organics.
+NOTE: In general, a 20 g sample is required for the analysis of metals (including mercury) and a 200 g sample is required for the analysis of organics.
 The sample size must also include enough tissue for QC analyses per laboratory methods.
 Always check with the laboratory on their specific requirements.

-.

 SHELLFISH TISSUE SAMPLING

 Introduction

 Procedures are described here for the collection and processing of tissues from oysters, clams and mussels.
 Although not required, it is recommended that the processing of the shellfish to extract the tissue from the shell be carried out at the laboratory or at a field office with appropriate conditions for this work.
 This step, however, is also described in this SOP.
-In general, only the edible tissue is submitted for analysis and compositing is employed because single organisms do not provide enough tissue mass to satisfy the analytical requirements (EPA 1995).
+In general, only the edible tissue is submitted for analysis and compositing is employed because single organisms do not provide enough tissue mass to satisfy the analytical requirements (Bigler et al, 2000, Guidance For Assessing Chemical Contaminant Data For Use In Fish Advisories, EPA 823-B-00-007; reference provided for informational purposes only).

 The shellfish collection methods can be divided into two major categories, active and passive.
 Each collection method has advantages and disadvantages.
 Various types of sampling equipment, their use and their advantages and disadvantages, are summarized in Table FS 6100-1.